dyakonoff/cuba-validation/README.md

 ### Standard validators

-There are set of `Validator` interface implementations that comes out of the box, although many of them repeat JPA annotation-based validators' functionality:
+There are set of `Validator` interface implementations that comes out of the box, although many of them repeat annotation-based validators' functionality:

 * DateValidator
 * DoubleValidator